Bloodielie/Bloodielie/README.md

 ### Summary:

-*My goals are constant self-development, automation of routine tasks, and creation of a stable and high-quality product.
-Responsible for their own work.*
-*I am developing web applications, CRM systems, dashboards.
-Understanding of OOP, and design patterns and architecture approaches.
-I am also eager to develop in this area.
-I have a great understanding of the asynchronous event model in python/node.*
-*I want to be able to improve my hard and soft skills in my next job.*
+*Experience in web development for about 2 years, during this time I studied Python / JavaScript at a good level.
+I also have a little experience in C # programming and working with linux.*

+*I have good analytical skills.
+Easy to learn.
+I work well in a team.*

 ### Programming
-* Python, more than 1.5 years
+* Python
-* JS , more than 0.5 years
+* JS
+* C#

 ### Tools & Technologies
-* Django, Flask, starlette, fastapi
+• Django, Flask, starlette, fastapi
-* SQL
+• SqlAlchemy, asyncpg, SQL
-* REST
+• REST
-* Git
+• Git
-* Linux
+• Linux

 ### Other skills & Technologies
 * SOLID Design Principles / Software Design Patterns / OOP
-* MongoDB, Redis, PostgreSQL
+• Redis, PostgreSQL
-* Docker
+• Docker
-* pylint, black, poetry, pytest,asyncio, Selenium Webdriver
+• pylint, black, pytest,asyncio
-* React
+• React

 ### Links